 - Europe: Cyprus, Estonia, Latvia, Lithuania, Luxembourg, Malta, Slovenia.

 - Monthly updates.
 Each month clients receive all the latest economic data and our baseline forecast.

 - 5-, 10- or 25-year baseline projections.
 Users can choose to receive medium- or long-term forecasts.

 - Comprehensive training and support.
 We provide in-house training for new subscribers and offer regular seminars for model users.
-Our economists are on hand to help by telephone, web conference and e-mail.

 - Monthly Global Economic Reviews.
 You’ll also receive insightful reports highlighting the key issues and risks facing the global economy, including our well-respected global forecasts and scenarios.